CatsLover2006/Audiodex/README.md

 # Audiodex

-This is a temp title
+This is a temp title.<br>
+I plan to rewrite the UI for this from scratch in the near future.

 ## About
 ![GUI Preview](./previewgui.png)<br>